prakharpd/CNN-Ensemble-Surface-Roughness-Model/README.md

 * **Image Naming Convention:** `SampleX_ImageY.png`
 * Each image is associated with a unique machining condition and measured surface roughness value

 > Note: Dataset is experimental and intended for academic/research use.
+With an objective of Industrial Level implementation.

 ---